worm-privacy/shaihulud/README.md

 Your personal reward in an epoch depends on how much **BETH** you commit compared to other participants.
 The distribution is **proportional**, meaning your share is:

+Your WORM reward = (Your BETH committed / Total BETH committed in the epoch) × Total WORM for the epoch

 ### 🔢 Example Calculation